KevinGreene/surrealanalysis.com/content/post/useful-leiningen-plugins.md

 [lein-figwheel "0.5.3-1"] is available but we use "0.5.2"
 ```

 From here, you can update any libraries as you see fit.
-As always, be careful blinding upgrading dependencies, and be sure to test extensively after changing any of them.
+As always, be careful blindly upgrading dependencies, and be sure to test extensively after changing any of them.

 You can add lein-ancient to every project by adding the following to `~/.lein/profiles.clj`.